yashmadan123/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

 In this lab, you have accomplished the following:
 -   Provisioned an Azure OpenAI resource
--   Deployed an OpenAI model within the Azure OpenAI studio
+-   Deployed an OpenAI model within the Azure AI Foundry portal
 -   Used the power of OpenAI models to generate responses limited to a custom ingested data.

 ### You have successfully finished the lab.
 Click **Next** to continue to the next lab.